-- Despite the opening up of licensing there still remains a significant portion of the country that has no connectivity - These are often rural or remote areas of the country where carriers are not interested in providing service or where the current Universal Access programs have not worked - Many solutions have been tried over the years but have not been successful. - The growth of Community Networks in many areas has led to a rethinking of the licensing regime to help create New License Classes and a relaxation of some of the regulatory requirements to spur the growth of Community Networks
+- Despite the opening up of licensing there still remains a significant portion of the country that has no connectivity - These are often rural or remote areas of the country where carriers are not interested in providing service or where the current Universal Access programs have not worked - Many solutions have been tried over the years but have not been successful. - As such, there is an increasing interest in exploring alternative strategies for reaching the unconnected. - Innovations in low-cost communication technology have created new possibilities for the development of affordable, locally owned and managed communication infrastructure.

+- As a result, a growing number of communities and small, local and regional operators have taken a more pragmatic approach, using off-the-shelf low-cost commodity networking equipment to provide themselves and others with Wi-Fi, GSM and fiber connections. - The growth of Community Networks in many areas has led to a rethinking of the licensing regime to help create New License Classes and a relaxation of some of the regulatory requirements to spur the growth of Community Networks